 On December 2, 1967, twenty-one volunteer students from Ouachita Baptist University traveled to Mitchellville.
 Under the direction of Mrs. Daisy Bates of the Office of Economic Opportunity Rural Training Program and Dr. Bob c.
 Riley, Chairman of the Department of Political Science at Ouachita Baptist University and consultant of the Office of Economic Opportunity Rural Training Program, the students conducted a survey to determine the extent of specific needs of the citizens of Mitchellville.

 Stipek, Patricia Merry, "A Study of a Student Oriented Effort to Rehabilitate a Small Delta Town" (1969).
-Graduate Theses.
+OBU Graduate Theses.
 37.